Habrador/Bitcoin-price-visualization/README.md

 ## Bubbles and crashes

-Bitcoin has crashed the following times:
+Bitcoin has crashed the following times (the dates are the tops before the crash):

 * 2011-06-08: -93 percent
 * 2013-04-09: -71 percent